My father held the unspoken version of this story

 memory of knots we tied to keep a 40-lb.
 King

 from panicking into the deep current

 at the edge of the tub with our kills, he showed

 the way to fillet a King: slice into the soft

 alabaster of the pectoral, study the pink-rose notes

-from the Pacific, parse waste and bone from flesh.
+, parse waste and bone from flesh.
 Then,

 half asleep, he’d put us to bed, sometimes with kisses.